girder/girder/docs/installation.rst

    girder-install web

-.. note:: Installing the web client code requires the node package manager (npm).
+.. note:: Installing the web client code requires Node.js.
+See the :ref:`Node.js installation guide <nodejs-install>`
-   See the :doc:`prerequisites` section for instructions on installing nodejs.
+          for installation instructions.

 .. note:: If you installed Girder into your system ``site-packages``, you may need to run the above commands as root.